Francisco de Paula León Olea: The Giordano Bruno University

-De Paula León Olea is the President of the Board of Giordano Bruno University.
+De Paula León Olea was the President of the Board of Giordano Bruno University.
 He worked with Ervin Laszlo to launch this online university in Budapest in 2012, in an event that was attended by famous personalities from all over the world.

 The International Sustainability Center

-Since 2022, De Paula León Olea has been working in the creation and development of an ambitious project called The International Sustainability Center (ISC), designed to address the pressing issue of global warming.
-The ISC has been fashioned as a unique space by permanently bringing together all nations, the most important companies in the world, and the brightest minds alive.
+From 2022 until his death, De Paula León Olea worked in the creation and development of an ambitious project called The International Sustainability Center (ISC), designed to address the pressing issue of global warming.
+He attempted to fashion the ISC as a unique space that would permanently bring together all nations, the most important companies in the world, and the brightest minds alive.
 In the ISC, the efforts that governments and companies carry out regarding all environmental issues will be permanently exhibited, proposing at the same time an harmonic congregation of ideas and global agreements.
 The ISC was initially offered to the Government of Guatemala.
 In September 2022, the project was welcomed by Mr. António Manuel de Oliveira Guterres, Secretary General of the United Nations.
 In September 2023, the ISC was officially presented to the community of nations at the United Nations Headquarters in New York City, in an event headed by high representatives of the Republic of Guatemala and Ms. Tonilyn Lim, Chief of Programmes at the United Nations Global Compact Office.

 Books

-In addition to writing about politics, De Paula León Olea writes about philosophy and fiction.
-His published books include Ianoa Coeli: A Ship of Hope in the Mexican Mad Years and Los hilos secretos de las élites,.
-His book, The Awakening of Mankind: Towards a Unified Theory of Man in the 21st Century, summarizes his philosophy of non-subordination.
+In addition to writing about politics, De Paula León Olea wrote about philosophy and fiction.
+His published books included Ianoa Coeli: A Ship of Hope in the Mexican Mad Years and Los hilos secretos de las élites,.
+His book, The Awakening of Mankind: Towards a Unified Theory of Man in the 21st Century, summarized his philosophy of non-subordination.
 His first historical-fiction novel, The Color of Heaven and Earth, was published in 2012.
-Other fiction includes La Barcaza en el Sena and a collection of short stories called Cuentos de la vida Real.

-His most recent fiction project is La gran mentira, a novel that mixes history and philosophy to reveal a powerful plot that dates back to the very origins of Christianity.
+Other fiction included La Barcaza en el Sena and a collection of short stories called Cuentos de la vida Real.
+His final fiction project was La gran mentira, a novel that mixes history and philosophy to reveal a powerful plot that dates back to the very origins of Christianity.